10 Best Hiking Trails in Canada for Breathtaking Views in 2025

 Upper Grassi Lakes Trail

 It is a stunning trail that is located in a crucial wildlife corridor.
 Therefore, traveling in this area could be restricted up to a certain level in order to conserve the animals and their natural habitat.
-Hikers are most likely to encounter bears along this router as they move throughout the Canadian Rocky Mountains.
+Hikers are most likely to encounter bears along this route as they move throughout the Canadian Rocky Mountains.
 Therefore, hikers should carry bear spray with them.

 Tunnel Mountain Summit